Configuration

 Application Type

-- A standard account also provides the ability to “Sign in with Banno” using user-level OAuth.
+The Standard application type provides the ability to “Sign in with Banno” using user-level OAuth.

-- This will use a signed JWT for authentication.
+The Service account application type uses a signed JWT for authentication.
 A service account provides application-level authentication instead of user-level authentication.

 Public Key